 Impact

 Google Chrome contains an input validation flaw in Cast that allows a remote attacker who has already compromised the renderer process to gain higher privileges on the system.
-The weakness is a classic untrusted input issue (CWE‑20) and is already rated as Low severity by Chromium security.
+The weakness is a classic untrusted input issue (CWE‑20) and also identified as a logic flaw that allows privilege escalation (CWE‑1286).
 The flaw does not provide network connectivity but enables the attacker to elevate privilege from the renderer to other processes, potentially compromising the host.

 Affected Systems